peakchen90/decimal-eval/README.md

 ## API
 ### `evaluate(expression: string, scope?: Record<string, number>): number`
-Parse and calculate arithmetic expression.
+Parse the arithmetic expression and then calculate the result.

 ```js
 import {evaluate} from 'decimal-eval';